smillerc/CurvilinearGrids.jl/paper/paper.md

 $$
 At boundaries, one-sided or partially one-sided finite difference equations must be used.

-Terminology in the literature can be confusing, but the "Jacobian matrix" is the matrix of partial derivatives that describe the forward or inverse transformation, and uses a bold-face $\textbf{J}$.
+Terminology in the literature can be conflicting, but the "Jacobian matrix" is the matrix of partial derivatives that describe the forward or inverse transformation, and uses a bold-face $\textbf{J}$.
 The "Jacobian" then refers to the determinant of the Jacobian matrix, and is the non-bolded $J$.
 Some authors refer to the matrix as the "Jacobi matrix" as well.
 The forward transformation, or $T: (\xi,\eta,\zeta) \rightarrow (x,y,z)$ is defined as
 $$
 \textbf{J} =
 \begin{bmatrix}